Pagepro/redux-workshop/README.md

 ### Steps you have to do before you can attend to the workshops

 Clone the repo that will be used on the workshops to your computer.
 `git clone git@github.com:Pagepro/redux-workshop.git`

 Open directory with your fresh repository and install all dependendcies.
 `npm install` || `yarn`

 Run the project
 `npm start` || `yarn start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Add your name somewhere to the landing page with start button.
 ![Example](src/images/App.png)
 Printscreen the webpage to proof that everything is working on your machine.
-And this screen to your request.
+Add this screen to your request.
 ## Thank You